Need help with your Discussion

 Ethics Case Study Scenario 6

 Against her supervisor’s directives, Mary developed the database.
 Upon analyzing the data, Mary realized that all the affected patients worked in the same plant – a facility that manufactured automobile and truck seats.
 Alarmed by this discovery, Mary again approached her supervisor, this time with the suggestion that health authorities be notified of the increased incidence of this rare form of bladder disease.
-Again Mr. King rejected her suggestion.
-He reminded Mary that her primary responsibility was to provide data management services to the HMO healthcare team and to protect the confidentiality of patient records.
+Again Mr. King rejected her request.
+He reminded Mary that her primary responsibility was to provide data management services to the HMO healthcare team and protect patient records confidentiality.
 He also reminded Mary that the manufacturing facility had the largest employee enrollment of any of the HMO’s clients and that the company was one of Autotown’s largest employers.”

 Questions

 1. “Should Mary take it upon herself to notify the health authorities?
-Assume that Mary lives in a state with a law similar to that of Colorado, which requires “persons or employees having knowledge of exposure of large numbers or specific groups of persons to a known or suspected public health hazard [to] report such disease, outbreak or epidemic” (State of Colorado Rules and Regulations Pertaining to the Detection, Monitoring, and Investigation of Environmental and Chronic Diseases, 6 CCR-1009-7).
+Assume that Mary lives in a state with a law similar to that of Colorado, which requires “persons or employees knowing exposure of large numbers or specific groups of persons to a known or suspected public health hazard [to] report such disease, outbreak or epidemic” (State of Colorado Rules and Regulations About the Detection, Monitoring, and Investigation of Environmental and Chronic Diseases, 6 CCR-1009-7).

 3. Does the HMO have an ethical duty to report the situation to governmental authorities?